onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Taxation is theft only if you’re getting ripped off by a decrepit and morally bankrupt system

-Im a public servant - not a private individual - and im not calling for everyone to be as extreme as me - I'm actually pretty reasonable (believe it or not) - but I want to set an example and point towards the north star - this is my social contract not advocating it for everyone - and not the real north star - people should have the option to have personal privacy - uhh its complicated and tbd
+Im a humble - laugh - public servant - not a private individual - and im not calling for everyone to be as extreme as me - I'm actually pretty reasonable (believe it or not) - but I want to set an example and point towards the north star - this is my social contract not advocating it for everyone - and not the real north star - people should have the option to have personal privacy - uhh its complicated and tbd
 Consumption beyond a certain level simply is immoral

-no longer 1 man 1 vote
-Popper quote we are all equal in our infinite ignorance we will have equality in our vote only about the inequality of our vote
+the left-right political tug of war is literally the complete opposite of alignment (which is to point in the same direction) - its orthogonal - make a gesture - duverger's law

 Its all about public goods